-For an independent study, the student and instructor must fill out an independent study authorization form containing a 16-week schedule of activities (with milestones or deliverables) and respective due dates.
+For an independent study, the student and instructor must fill out an independent study authorization form containing a description of the study, the learning objectives, the assessment methods, and a 16-week schedule of activities (with milestones or deliverables) and respective due dates.
 The student, course instructor, and student's academic advisor/chair signs the form and provides it the graduate committee.
 The form must then be reviewed and approved by the committee.
-The chair of that committee then signs the form giving either approval or denial of the request.
+The chair of the graduate committee then signs the form giving either approval or denial of the request.
 If the request is denied by the committee, the committee chair returns a copy to the student's academic advisor/chair for record keeping and conferral with the student.
 If the request is approved by the committee, the committee chair provides the form to the department head.
 The department head has final approval authority.
 After approving or denying the form, the department head signs the form and returns a copy to the student's academic advisor for record keeping and conferral with the student.
 Only upon department head approval is a student allowed to be enrolled in an independent study course.
 The entire independent study process must be completed prior to the start of the semester in which the independent study is to begin.